Rakaia Gorge Walkway, Methven, Canterbury

 - When you see the Rakaia Gorge Bridge, look up to your right (across from the Lodge signage) and this little trail is the start.
 From there you will be fine

-How long will the Rakaia Gorge Walkway take with kids?
+How long will the Rakaia Gorge Walkway take (with kids too)?

 Full Rakaia Gorge Track: This out and back track will take about 3 hours return for adults, but I would allow 3-4 hours if you are walking with children.
 It is quite undulating the whole way and you will work up a sweat.

-Rakaia Gorge Lookout Point: If you do not want to walk the whole track, try walking to the lookout point (see the large photo below) There are beautiful views over the mountains and the Rakaia River.
+Rakaia Gorge Lookout Point (pictured below): If you do not want to walk the whole track, try walking to the lookout point (see the large photo below) There are beautiful views over the mountains and the Rakaia River.
 The lookout point will take 30-45 minutes each way.
 With our three and four year old, it took us around 1 hour 40 minutes return.

 Is the Rakaia Gorge Walk Safe?